 # Troubleshooting Workbot for Slack

-Sometimes when interacting with Workbot, he may raise some errors or issues.
+Sometimes Workbot may raise errors or issues.
 Here are some common errors and issues that Workbot might tell you about, and how to handle them.

 # Recipe execution error

-Workbot is powered by Workato recipes to fetch your app data, such as retrieve Salesforce opportunities' data, or to write data to your apps, such as creating a new account in Salesforce.
-When Workbot tries to execute your command, but meets with an unexpected error, he will respond with the following message.
+Workbot is powered by Workato recipes to fetch your app data, such as retrieving Salesforce opportunities data, or to write data to your apps, such as creating a new account in Salesforce.
+When Workbot tries to execute your command but encounters an unexpected error, Workbot responds with the following message:

 Usually, there is also a short description included about the error.
 To fix this error, you will have to go to the recipe, look for the failed job, and debug the error that happened in the job.